DFXswiss/services/e2e-stack/docs/test-data.md

 inserts `Base` rows, so without this workaround `GET /transaction/:id/refund` always 500s with "Chargeback base fee is missing".

+**Fresh price_rule timestamps**

+`global.setup.ts` also backfills `price_rule.priceTimestamp` (a few hours in the future, once per process) and `price_rule.referenceId` (from the API's own seed CSV) for every row that has a `currentPrice`.
+The API's own seed script never writes those two columns even though its CSV has them, so every seeded price is born "stale" and the pricing service falls through to a live external fetch (e.g. Kraken) that this sandboxed network cannot reach — without this workaround `PUT /v1/buy/paymentInfos` hangs or fails.

 **Naming (Postgres / TypeORM)**

 - Tables: snake_case entity names (`user_data`, `buy_crypto`, `payment_link`).